ucldc/ucldc-docs/docs/dams/clipboard.md

 breadcrumbs: DAMS User Guide
 ---

-The Clipboard and Worklist, located at the bottom of the sidebar, are two temporary spaces where you can place objects you are currently working on or moving around in the project folder hierarchy.
+The Clipboard and Worklist, located at the bottom of the sidebar, are two temporary spaces for placing objects currently in your workflow or objets you're moving in the project folder hierarchy.

 ## The Clipboard